derkreature/IBLBaker/README.md

 What would you like my input on?
+So, this is left over documentation from the review release of the baker.
+I am still very, very interested in finding out where/if my math is incorrect.
+Please contact me through github (https://github.com/derkreature/). if you have any ideas or opinions.
 --------------
 1.)
 The math that is used in computing the IBL Probe.
      These files are: